-By the 1950s, Japan was in the throes of war.
+By the 1950s, Japan was in the midst of war.
 However, in less than 30 years it became an economic giant and ranked second in the world.
 This draws the attention of scientists and specialists to the Japanese model of management.

 Comparative analysis of Western and Japanese management points out the following differences.

 - Individual responsibility.

 - Linking salary and career with individual results.

 - Easy and frequent transfer from one company to another.